France–Palestine relations: History

 A November 2023 demonstration calling for a ceasefire in Gaza.

-Posters, in Strasbourg in 2025, condemning the Gaza genocide and the lack of a French arms embargo on Israel.

 Alain Gresh described Emmanuel Macron's Renaissance as being anti-Palestinian.
 On 24 October 2023, France called for a ceasefire in the Gaza war.
 Macron criticized the civilian death toll in the conflict.
 He proposed using the Anti-IS coalition against Hamas which was rejected by the international community.
 The war showed divisions along ethnic and religious lines in France, which home to more than six million Muslims and the largest Jewish population in Europe.
 France launched a crackdown on pro-Palestinian groups and banned protests in favor of Palestine after the Hamas attacks.

 France has delivered several airdrops with humanitarian aid to Gaza in cooperation with Jordanian and Dutch air forces during the Gaza war.

 In March 2025, France supported the Arab plans for the rebuilding of Gaza.
 A UN conference organized by both France and Saudi Arabia on the two-state solution for Israel/Palestine began on July 28, 2025 (postponed from June because of the outbreak of the Iran-Israel war) and concluded two days later.
 In an address to the Parliament of the United Kingdom in July 2025, Emmanuel Macron called for France and the United Kingdom to recognise the State of Palestine.
 Macron then announced that France would officially recognize Palestine during the eightieth session of the United Nations General Assembly in September 2025.
 In response, the United States and Israel condemned the move, with the United States Secretary of State, Marco Rubio, rejecting Macron's plan, calling it a "reckless decision" and "only serves Hamas propaganda."